Vaccination policy of the United States: Military personnel

 Judge's cartoon of Rudyard Kipling's famous poem "The White Man's Burden" published in 1899.
 The poem's philosophy quickly was utilized to explain/justify the United States response to annexation of the Philippines.
 The United States used the "white man's burden" as an argument for imperial control of the Philippines and Puerto Rico on the basis of moral necessity to ensure the spread of civility and modernity.

 Immunizations are often compulsory for military enlistment in the U.S. The United States has a very complex history with compulsory vaccination, particularly in enforcing it both domestically and abroad to protect American soldiers during times of war.
 There are hundreds of thousands of examples of soldier deaths not from combat wounds but disease.
 During the American Revolutionary War, General George Washington required American soldiers to undergo variolation for smallpox out of concern that the British, who had long practiced it in their own military, would be able to use smallpox as a weapon against the Continental Army.
-Among wars with high death tolls from disease is the Civil War where an estimated 224,000 soldiers died from all diseases combined.
-American soldiers in other countries have spread diseases that ultimately disrupted entire societies and healthcare systems with famine and poverty.
+Among wars with high death tolls from disease was the Civil War where an estimated 224,000 soldiers died from all diseases combined.
+American soldiers in other countries have spread diseases that have ultimately disrupted entire societies and healthcare systems with famine and poverty.